 In 2019, I completed my PhD on how protected areas and selective fishing affect mating behaviour, sexual selection, and body growth of European lobster, at the Centre for Ecological and Evolutionary Synthesis at the University of Oslo.

-Undergraduates interested in data analysis and marine evolutionary ecology research can contact me if they are looking for master's thesis.
+Undergraduates interested in data analysis, image and video data, and marine ecology research can contact me if they are looking for master's thesis.